Moderated Online Social Therapy

 Moderated Online Social Therapy (MOST) is the first digital mental health platform to offer continuous, integrated face-to-face and digital care to young people.

-MOST is available to young people in Victoria aged 15 to 25.
+MOST is available to young people in Victoria and Queensland aged 12 to 25.
 Sign up through participating headspace centres and specialist youth mental health services.

-MOST is now available in Queensland, too.
-Selected Queensland headspace centres and Hospital and Health Services youth mental health programs will be offering MOST from January 2022.
+Selected Queensland headspace centres and Hospital and Health Services youth mental health programs began offering MOST from January 2022.

 MOST offers young people aged 12 to 25 online access to evidence-based therapy and clinical support that includes tailored online therapy, tools and programs guided by clinicians, peer workers and career consultants.